 While studying for her law degree, she worked in the legal department of the Tribunal administratif du Québec.
 She also worked as a research assistant in constitutional law at the Faculty of Law of University of Montréal.
 Prior to becoming a lawyer, she received a bachelor’s degree in international relations and international law, focused on European affairs and human rights issues.
 She studied in Montréal, Brussels and Lille.

-She practices law in English and in French.
+She practises law in English and in French.